Triangulation station: Use

-Trigonometrical stations are grouped together to form a network of triangulation.
-Positions of all land boundaries, roads, railways, bridges and other infrastructure can be accurately located by the network, a task that is essential to the construction of modern infrastructure.
+Trigonometrical stations form networks of triangulation.
+Positions of land boundaries, roads, railways, bridges and other infrastructure can be accurately located by the network, a task essential to the construction of modern infrastructure.
 Apart from the known stations set up by government, some temporary trigonometrical stations are set up near construction sites for monitoring the precision and progress of construction.

 Some trigonometrical stations use the Global Positioning System for convenience.
-Its accuracy depends on factors such as ionospheric and tropospheric propagation delay errors.
+Its accuracy factors in ionospheric and tropospheric propagation delay errors.

-Although stations are no longer required for many surveying purposes, they remain useful to hikers as navigational aids.
-Trig points or Triangulation Pillars are another way of spotting the top of a mountain on a map.
-The symbol for a trig point is a small triangle.
-They are real concrete pillars that are placed at particular places which are usually the tops of hills or mountains.
+Although stations are no longer required for many modern surveying purposes, they remain useful to hikers and even aviators as navigational aids.
+Particular small triangles on maps (◬) mark summits, for example.

+Worldwide

+The nomenclature for triangulation stations varies regionally: they are generally known as trigonometrical stations or triangulation stations in North America, trig points in the United Kingdom, trig pillars in Ireland, trig stations or trig points in Australia and New Zealand, and trig beacons in South Africa.

 Australia

+In the 1820s, much of New South Wales was unsurveyed territory to the European arrivals.
+To aid the mapping of the country, the science of trigonometic surveying was introduced by Major Thomas Mitchell who had been brought out to the colony as Assistant Surveyor General of New South Wales.
+The freestanding peak of Mount Jellore was selected as the first trigonometric summit for his triangulation survey of the countryside.
+In 1828 Mitchell headed south from Sydney with a small party and camped at the base of the basalt, making daily excursions to the top.
+While his convict crew cleared the summit of trees, Mitchell plotted and measured distant peaks and sketched the skyline.

 A national geodetic survey and adjustment carried out in the early 1970s in Australia has left a legacy of trig stations, many consisting of a ground mark with a black quadripod (pyramid frame) supporting a visible disc above the ground mark.